About Temescal Canyon Falls

 But after this steep part, the climb then flattened out and the trail then reached a footbridge.

 This footbridge was where Temescal Canyon Falls’ tiers were located both above and mostly below it.

 To get to the more significant lower tiers, I had to do a little more scrambling to get in front of them.

-Temescal Canyon Falls resides in the Temescal Gateway Park.
+Temescal Canyon Falls resides in the Temescal Gateway Park in Pacific Palisades in Los Angeles County, California.
 It is administered by a partnership between the Mountains Recreation and Conservation Authority and the Santa Monica Mountains Conservancy.
 For information or inquiries about the area as well as current conditions, visit the MCRA website or the National Park Service website.

-To get to the car park for Temescal Gateway Park, we took the 10 Freeway west of the 405 through Santa Monica as the freeway ended and curved northwards becoming Pacific Coast Highway (PCH).
+To get to the parking lot for Temescal Gateway Park, we took the 10 Freeway west of the 405 through Santa Monica as the freeway ended and curved northwards becoming Pacific Coast Highway (PCH).

 We then drove for another couple miles further north until we reached the light for Temescal Canyon Road.